Different Types of Harassment in the Workplace

 The Boundary for Acceptable Behavior

 Sometimes it's hard to tell whether if a situation qualifies as workplace harassment.
-Some common situations which count as workplace harassment include:
+Some common situations that likely count as workplace harassment include:

 - Pedro was a victim of workplace harassment when his boss repeatedly referred to him with reference to his country of origin and characterized his work negatively based on his heritage.